MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## What is Docker?

 Docker is an automated process that packages and delivers container images.
-Docker produces images (effectively templates) that can be run anywhere as a container, whether it's on premises, in the cloud, or on a personal machine.
+Docker produces images that can be run anywhere as a container, whether it's on premises, in the cloud, or on a personal machine.

 ![Containers with Docker](media/docker.png)